 Talent removing the magnets glued to the bottom of the fly holder and affixing them to an iron plate.

 When the setup is ready, switch the view to the digital camera mounted at the microscope [1] and run the software initialization of the GRACE system, which includes initializing the motor controllers and the Arduino LED controller [2].
 To do so, open MATLAB (mat-lab) R2020a or higher version and run the MATLAB script [3-TXT].
 Authors: How would you like JoVE's voice talent to pronounce R2020a?
 As R-two-zero-two-zero-A or other?
+It should be pronounced “Version twenty-twenty-B”

 Talent switching on the digital camera/ switching view to digital camera.